ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ## IKEv2 with ESP

-IKEv2 [RFC 7296] and ESP [RFC 4303] together form the modern IPsec protocol suite that encrypts and authenticates IP packets, either as for creating tunnels (tunnel-mode) or for direct transport connections (transport-mode).
+IKEv2 {{RFC7296}} and ESP {{RFC4303}} together form the modern IPsec protocol suite that encrypts and authenticates IP packets, either as for creating tunnels (tunnel-mode) or for direct transport connections (transport-mode).
 This suite of protocols separates out the key generation protocol (IKEv2) from the transport encryption protocol (ESP).
 Each protocol can be used independently, but this document considers them together, since that is the most common pattern.

 ### Protocol descriptions